emuell/afseq/docs/src/README.md

 # Welcome

-... to the afseq scripting guide! **afseq** a.k.a **nerdo-patterns**, is an experimental imperative music sequence generator engine that lets you create musical patterns programmatically using Lua scripts for algorithmic or [live music coding](https://github.com/pjagielski/awesome-live-coding-music).
+... to the pattrns scripting guide! **pattrns** is an experimental imperative music sequence generator engine that lets you create musical patterns programmatically using Lua scripts for algorithmic or [live music coding](https://github.com/pjagielski/awesome-live-coding-music).

 This guide focuses on the Lua scripting API.
-For Rust development, see the [afseq crate docs](https://github.com/emuell/afseq).
+For Rust development, see the [pattrns crate docs](https://github.com/emuell/pattrns).

 ## Key Features